Make a stunning succulent pumpkin centerpiece using a painted paper mache pumpkin and faux succulents!

 Bring on all.the.pumpkins!

-Follow along as I show you how to create this beautiful DIY pumpkin decor succulent centerpiece.
+Follow along as I show you how to create this beautiful DIY succulent pumpkin centerpiece for your fall decor.

 Paper mache pumpkin (affiliate link)

 Note: Select succulents with warmer colors for this fall arrangement!